antonidag/myblog/content/en/posts/condition-vs-switch/index.md

 In this post we will look at three difference ways to implement if statements in Logic Apps, to see if there is any performance difference.
 We will conduct a benchmark on a real world senario and by compare the results.

 ## Understanding if:s in Logic Apps
-As you start to develop workflows, you will run into if statements quite fast; they serve as control mechanisms to decide actions based on values.
+As you start developing workflows, you will encounter if statements quite quickly; they serve as control mechanisms to decide actions based on values.
 In Logic Apps, if statements are commonly used with the Condition action, but there are alternative actions and functions that you could use, such as the JavaScript action and if expression.
-Each of these ways comes with its perks and limitations!
+Each of these methods comes with its perks and limitations!

 ### Condition action
-Works similar to an if-else statement.
-Depending on the condition, the action will return either a true or false, and execute one or the other path.
-In programming languages like C#, it is common to create a chain of if-else statements, this feature is however not supported in the Logic App Condition action.
-Instead, you have to create multiple Condition actions to build up the chain of if-else statements, there is also the possibility to nested your Condition actions.
+Works similarly to an if-else statement.
+Depending on the condition, the action will return either true or false, executing one of the paths.
+In programming languages like C#, it is common to create a chain of if-else statements.
+However, this feature is not supported in the Logic App Condition action.
+Instead, you have to create multiple Condition actions to build up the chain of if-else statements.
+It is also possible to nest your Condition actions.
 ```
 // Pseudo-code of chaining Condition actions
 if (a == 10){